Night Driving and Road Safety

 - A safe speed should enable you to brake or manoeuvre to avoid a hazard without endangering those around you, and to stop within the distance you can see to be clear.

-- On rural and less well maintained roads a slower speed is necessary to spot pot-holes and to evade driving through them.
+- On rural and less well maintained roads a slower speed is necessary to see pot-holes ahead and to evade driving through them.

 - Be aware that it is more difficult to judge speed and distance at night.